selimslab/selimslab.github.io/_NOTES/stem/natural-sciences/classical-physics.md

 Therefore in one small table we have all the fundamental laws of classical physics—even with room to write them out in words and with some redundancy.
 This is a great moment.
 We have climbed a great peak.
 We are on the top of K2—we are nearly ready for Mount Everest, which is quantum mechanics.
 We have climbed the peak of a “Great Divide,” and now we can go down the other side.

 ---

-Electricity, magnetism, and light are three faces of the same thing,

-Light is electric and magnetic fields travelling together, dancing and creating each other
+Light is electric and magnetic fields traveling together, dancing and creating each other

 These dancing fields happen to travel at the speed of light, well because this is what light is

-To change the speed of anything, you need to apply a force, and higher its mass, stronger the force must be